-- 1. We use an effective dry-treat product when the cows are dried off.
+- 1. When appropriate, we use an effective dry-treat product when the cows are dried off.
 That helps reduce colonization of the udder with environmental bacteria in the critical ten days when she is first dried off.
-We may also choose to use a teat sealant at dry-off. - 2.
+We recommend using a teat sealant at dry-off on all cows. - 2.
 If environmental mastitis is a persistent farm problem, we vaccinate cows with one of the specially designed vaccines aimed at this problem. - 3.
 We keep the pre-fresh housing well bedded the last ten days before calving.
 That is one of the highest risk times for environmental bacteria to invade the udder. - 4.
 We use good udder preparation procedures in the parlor when colostrum is collected.
-A recommended protocol is HERE. - 5.
-We use recommended sanitation procedures for colostrum collection and storage equipment. - 6.
-We have colostrum samples cultured for bacteria periodically to be sure the sanitation procedures are working. - 7.
-Any colostrum that is not fed immediately after collection, we chill as soon as possible to prevent bacterial growth (to 60°F or 16°C).
+Always using the "dip-wipe-dip-wipe-scrub" protocol. - 5.
+We use recommended sanitation procedures for colostrum collection and storage equipment.

+6. We have colostrum samples cultured for bacteria periodically to be sure the sanitation procedures are working.

+- 7. Any colostrum that is not immediately fed, we chill as soon as possible to prevent bacterial growth (to 60°F or 16°C).
 With some environmental bacterial doubling in numbers every twenty minutes at 102°F or 39°C, this is an essential step in preserving the cleanliness of colostrum. - 8.
 When we warm stored colostrum to feeding temperature, we feed it right away.
 When colostrum is rewarmed, the bacteria start multiplying again.
 At 102°F they double in numbers every twenty minutes that feeding is delayed.